How much will my surgery cost?

 Did you know that if you have your procedure performed in our rooms (for example, a needle fasciotomy) that your private health insurer does not provide any rebate or coverage for this?
 If you have the same procedure performed in a private hospital the insurer will pay the hospital for your admission and treatment.
 If we perform the procedure in our rooms then we receive no such contribution from your private health insurer for the cost of equipment, nursing staff or rooms rental.
-When we administer injectable collagenase in our rooms we pass the cost of the medication on to the patient.
-Some patients are able to obtain a rebate from their insurer on the cost of this medication.
-Many cannot.

 The Australian Healthcare Practitioners Regulation Agency (AHPRA) guidelines state “any information about the price of procedures in advertising of regulated health services must be clear and not misleading”.
 Given this, our medical receptionists do not provide surgical fee estimates over the phone to prospective patients or mystery shoppers.

 Our medical receptionists advise all callers that if they wish to schedule a consultation they will be medically assessed by Dr Tomlinson and that Dr Tomlinson will determine from that consultation the item codes that would be applicable to any surgery that is offered or recommended.
 In some circumstances, particularly emergency settings, the surgeon cannot be sure prior to the operation as to what item codes will be applicable to surgery, in which case we advise patients of a fixed surgical out of pocket fee, and advise that a) the amount that will be rebated by your insurer or Medicare is an estimate only, and b) that the total amount payable is an estimate only.
 We do not give "ballpark figures" to individuals who phone our practice, as we do not believe that we can provide accurate fee estimates to callers.
 Financial consent, like consent for an operation, is not something that a medical receptionist can provide over the phone without input from a clinician.

-Following the surgical consultation our administrative staff sit down with patients and provide them with a written financial quotation that details the expected surgical fees and financial consent information.
+Following the surgical consultation our administrative staff communicate with patients and provide them with a written financial quotation that details the expected surgical fees and financial consent information.
 We have ten different templates for our financial consent document (privately insured, uninsured, Workcover, hospital procedures, rooms procedures, cosmetic procedures), and we select the appropriate template for the patient's individual circumstances.
 We advise all insured patients to contact their private health insurer to determine if they are covered for the item codes in the fee estimate, and whether the expected private health insurance rebate that is listed in the fee estimate will be paid by the private health insurer.
 We provide a one page “Financial Consent for Surgery” document (see picture, below) and our administrative staff discuss this document with the patient, which outlines the out of pocket charges that may or will apply.
 If a patient is aware that they do not have private health insurance we will request third party fee estimates (hospital and anaesthetic fee estimates) from a hospital that Dr Tomlinson operates at, and an anaesthetist that Dr Tomlinson operates with.
 We then provide these fee estimates to the patient.
 We also explain that once the patient selects a date for surgery that we will request these third party fees again, as the hospitals that Dr Tomlinson regularly operates at charge different amounts, as do the anaesthetists that Dr Tomlinson operates with - so a fee estimate from one hospital or one anaesthetist may differ from the original fee estimate from an alternative hospital and anaesthetist.
 We also provide patients with the contact details for these third party providers (the anaesthetist and the hospital) so that the patient can contact the provider's administrative staff directly to discuss fees and payment.
 We also explain that if additional surgeries or treatments are required that additional fees may apply.
 In the setting of a Workcover or TAC claim we also provide you with the written letter that you need to submit to your claims manager to seek pre-approval for surgery.